dehoisted/PECompact-Cracked/README.md

 # PECompact-Cracked
 PECompact Cracked - Command Line &amp; GUI Tool (NO TRIAL)

-To use, download the ZIP file or release here.
+To use, download the ZIP file of this repository, then extract it.
-Then run "PECompact_Gui_Cracked.exe" (GUI) or "PEC2.exe" (command line tool) to use PECompact Cracked.
+Then find & run "PECompact_Gui_Cracked.exe" (GUI) or "PEC2.exe" (command line tool) to use PECompact Cracked.
-Documentation for PECompact itself can be found in "PEC2.CHM" (compiled HTML help file)
 Don't remove or rename any files in the main directory.

 ### Notes
 All cracked by me, no one else, although there are most likely other cracked versions out there.
-Lastly, this software is old, so newer executables or DLL's may fail at being compressed.
+Documentation for PECompact itself can be found in "PEC2.CHM" (compiled HTML help file) Lastly, this software is old, so newer executables or DLL's may fail at being compressed.

 ## About PECompact
 [PECompact](https://bitsum.com/portfolio/pecompact/) is a windows executable (and DLL) compressor.
 Orginally had a week or so trial to use the software.
-Was made around 2010, but it has aged well and works fine for most executables.
+Was made around 2010, but it has aged well - compression works fine for most executables.

 ### Features
 + Lots of methods & options for compression